Question Types

 CONFIRMED_EVENT_UPDATE, etc.) and Recurring Notifications.
 They require no user opt-in but do require a template that Facebook has approved for your Page.

-First, create the template in the dashboard under Message Templates.
-A template is identified by the tuple (page, name, language) — the same template name can exist in multiple independently-approved language variants.
-Use {{1}}, {{2}}, etc. in the body for positional placeholders; numbering must start at {{1}} and be sequential.
+Go to Message Templates in the dashboard.
+A template is identified by the tuple (page, name, language) — the same template name can exist in multiple independently-approved language variants, each created and approved separately.

 {